 From their adventure in Guatemala they have set out to explore traditional craftsmanship around the world to create a variety of products all handmade by local artisans and help local communities by providing artisans with opportunities for economic independence and strengthen their entrepreneurial ecosystem.

-"To us, it is important that our products are handmade and to last by using quality materials as well as working with skilled artisans using generations of knowledge to create uniquely handcrafted products."
+"To us, it is important that our products are handmade and made to last.
+We use quality materials and work with skilled artisans who has the knowledge and know-how to create uniquely handcrafted products."

 Pierre Luc, Co-Founder

 My love for creating products started at a very young age when I was sketching planes & cars with my brother and was dreaming of what I could build with my dad’s tools.
 I realised that it wasn’t that straight forward to translate drawings into reality, which led me to study product design – this resulted in working for some of the most renowned brands in the luxury and sportswear industry.
 I find the creative process really interesting and have been lucky to work with, and learn from, various experts along the way.

 Following our trip to Guatemala we realised that we could unite our knowledge for products and business development with skilful artisans’ craftsmanship to create design-led homeware products that we would have in our own home.
 Since then, every time we have met new artisans, touched the natural materials they use, discovered how they dye, their traditional ways of weaving, stitching or assembling, it is like being a child again when I was excited by all the possibilities in front of me.